What are Custom Pages for Errors?

 Afterward, you may want to remove that extra page from your site builder program.

-If you are still seeing the HostGator error pages, try refreshing your browser (ctrl + F5).
+If you are still seeing the HostGator branded pages, try refreshing your browser (ctrl + F5).
 If you still see the HostGator pages, please add this code to your

 .htaccess file in the

 ErrorDocument 403 /403.shtml

 For detailed instructions on how to edit your .htaccess file, please check the following article:

 You can even use existing pages as the resulting page.
 Say you don't want any visitors seeing 404 errors on your site.
 You can make your home page the result, like so: